inforad-kr/WinView/README.md

 ## Usage

-The application can work with local files and files stored in [Simple Storage](https://github.com/iberisoft/x-view-simple-storage), depending on the value of the `StorageType` setting.
+The application can work with local files and files stored in a [simple storage](https://github.com/iberisoft/x-view-simple-storage), depending on the value of the `StorageType` setting.

 ### Local Files